 Needless to say that we went nowhere near it: upon arrival, we were swiftly ushered into a slightly claustrophobic terminal building where we collected our luggage and entered border control.
 A passport officer then stamped our passports indicating the permitted length of stay: yes, despite the Falklands being British territory, both British and other passports get stamped on entry and exit with the Falklands’ unique stamps.
 Given the area is a military base, the transfer to any accommodation – as the accommodation itself – has to be pre-arranged, and entry is likely to be denied to visitors otherwise.

-Stanley, the obvious capital
+Falkland Islands: Stanley, the understated capital

 Stanley, the Falklands’ main city, lies some 50 km east of Mount Pleasant.
 It is a pleasant enough settlement with several rows of colourful houses and a population of some 2,000 people.
 It has a distinct British feel, with iconic red telephone and mail boxes and Union flags on liberal display.
 As an aftermath of the war with Argentina, the Falkland islanders are intensely patriotic and do not shy of expressing their attachment to Britain by accessorising their clothes, cars and even roofs with British memorabilia.